Flutterwave/Node-v3/documentation/virtualAccount.md

 ## Get bulk virtual account details

-This section describes how to fetch bulk virtual account numbers using batch id.
+This section describes how to fetch bulk virtual account numbers using the batch ID.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');